DavidVentura/blog/blog/raw/translator-live/POST.md

 What if, we define a grid of 1x1 pixel 'holes' in the overlay, and observe the world through that?
 It'd be the equivalent of a nearest-neighbor downscale of the original image.

-It could look something like this
+To the user, it could look something like this

 <center>
 ![](assets/dots-shifted.png)
 </center>

-and the view through the overlay looks like this:
+and the view through the overlay looks like this (pinholes are only placed on the text body, not on the pills):

 <center>
 ![](assets/pinholes.png)